joshyattridge/smart-money-concepts/README.md

 # Smart Money Concepts (smc) BETA

 The Smart Money Concepts Python Indicator is a sophisticated financial tool developed for traders and investors to gain insights into market sentiment, trends, and potential reversals.
-This indicator is built using Python, a versatile programming language known for its data analysis and visualization capabilities.
+This indicator is inspired by Inner Circle Trader (ICT) concepts like Order blocks, Liquidity, Fair Value Gap, Swing Highs and Lows, Break of Structure, Change of Character, and more.
+Please Take a look and contribute to the project.

 ![alt text](https://github.com/joshyattridge/smart-money-concepts/blob/21656dd807c4077f345b6cbf29b1bc37672628e9/tests/test_binance.png)